Manuel Cortes

 Manuel Cortes (born 2 May 1967) is a British trade unionist who served as the General Secretary of the Transport Salaried Staffs' Association (TSSA) between 2011 and 2022.

 Early life

 Cortes was born and raised in Gibraltar; while growing up, he never spoke English with his family.
 He left school with no qualifications.

 He became an apprentice electrician, joined a local union, and gained technical qualifications from the Gibraltar and Dockyard Technical College.
 It allowed him to pursue further studies at a technical college in Kent.
 He studied Engineering at Heriot-Watt University, later becoming a full-time student representative.
-Later he would gain master's degrees in Optical Electronics, and also Business Economics from the University of Strathclyde.
-He studied Economics because he did not value the main beliefs of capitalism, which he views mostly as forms of greed.
+Later he would gain master's degrees in Optical Electronics and Business Economics from the University of Strathclyde.